zuozhenggh/learning-library/analytics-library/redbull/analytics-advanced-data-exploration/analytics-advanced-data-exploration.md

 To visualize how well each car is doing, we'll calculate the time-delta between each car and the ghost driver at each lap.

-1. Configure the filter to only select data for the 2012 Brazilian GP.
+1. Configure the filter to only select data for the 2012 Brazilian Grand Prix.

    ![Banner](images/conf-filter-brazil.png)